justanothercell/parser_tutorial/tutorial/parser.md

 ```
 </details>

-We can now iterrate over the input like this:
+We can now iterate over the input like this:
 <details>
     <summary>Example</summary>